ComposableFi/composable/rfcs/0013-redesign-assets-id-system.md

   * Zero or One multi-locations ↔ One asset ID

-* Given a way to uniquely identify an asset, one should be able to retrieve asset metadata (ticker-number, decimal precision, and ratio)
+* Given a way to uniquely identify an asset, one should be able to retrieve asset metadata (ticker-symbol, decimal precision, and ratio)

 * Support the traits from `frame_support::traits::tokens::fungibles`
   * Specifically `MutateHold`